What you can expect from a lawyer

 - Make sure you speak slowly, and present the facts in a straightforward way when telling the lawyer about your case.
 Try to describe your case as if it happened to someone else.
 This may help you to avoid becoming emotional or leaving out crucial information.
 Present the facts in chronological order so your lawyer gets a clear picture of your case.
 If you write the facts down ahead of time, you might find this easier.

 - Sometimes it's hard to understand what a lawyer is saying.
 Don't hesitate to ask the lawyer to slow down and explain anything that has been said.
-Take notes while he or she is talking.
+Take notes while they're talking.
 If you have an advocate, take them with you to your meeting with the lawyer.

 - Your lawyer can help with legal advice only.
 If you need emotional support, talk to a friend, an advocate, or a counsellor.